Femtosecond optical breakdown in silicon: Results and discussion

 where $n_0=32/a_0^3$ is the average bulk electron density.
 The simple estimation predicts that when 8 \% of the valence electrons are promoted into the conduction band, the diamond lattice becomes unstable and melts on ultrashort time scale.
 This is consistent with both our result and more detailed calculation based on phenomenological bond-charge model in Ref. \cite{Biswas1982}.

 Charge transfer from bonding sites results in filling of vacuum and interstitial regions, which partially destroys the covalent bonding interaction between the Si atoms.
-The freed electrons create an uncompensated outward kinetic pressure, such that crystal is no longer in mechanical equilibrium and expands uniformly.
-However this lattice expansion should be slow on a ultrashort time scale (because the speed of sound in Si $c_s=10^4$ m/s).
+The freed electrons create an uncompensated outward kinetic pressure, such that crystal is no longer in mechanical equilibrium and should expand uniformly.
+However this lattice expansion is slow on a ultrashort time scale, because the speed of sound in Si $c_s=10^4$ m/s.
 Ref.\cite{Stampfli1990} modeled the elasticity of the photo-excited Si using a phenomenological valence force field model with three adjustable parameters - central force constant, bond-bending constant and a non-equilibrium photo-induced pressure constant.
 They considered shear distortions of the diamond lattice and showed that large internal pressure makes negative the elastic shear modulus, softens the transverse acoustic phonons and results in ultra-fast melting of silicon.

-Our independent calculation of the change of macroscopic stress tensor of Si for fixed-ion positions \cite{Nielsen1985}, shows that large uncompensated positive pressure arises after photo-excitation and that more than 80 \% of the photoinduced pressure is due increase of the electronic kinetic energy.
+Our independent calculation of the change of the macroscopic stress tensor of Si for fixed-ion positions \cite{Nielsen1985}, shows that large uncompensated positive pressure arises after photo-excitation and that more than 80 \% of the photoinduced pressure is due increase of the electronic kinetic energy.
 The electronic kinetic pressure is evaluated from